alokkusingh/home-stack/README.md

 ````
 ---
 **Note:**
-Follow the link to configure sqldeveloper in Mac to connect to remote MySQL server - https://cybercafe.dev/setup-mysql-and-sql-developer-on-macos/
+Follow the link to configure sqldeveloper on Mac to connect to MySQL server remotely - https://cybercafe.dev/setup-mysql-and-sql-developer-on-macos/
 ---
 #### Statement Parser Service - Pod/Deployment/Service
 ````